Cheapest 2008 Ford Mustang Insurance Rates in 2023

 - Auto/Life Discount – Select insurance companies reward you with lower rates if you buy auto and life insurance together.

-- Organization Discounts – Affiliation with a professional or civic organization could trigger savings when shopping for insurance for Mustang coverage.
+- Organization Discounts – Affiliation with a professional or civic organization could trigger savings when shopping for insurance for Ford Mustang coverage.

 A little note about advertised discounts, some credits don’t apply to the entire policy premium.
 Most cut the cost of specific coverages such as liability, collision or medical payments.
 So when it seems like you would end up receiving a 100% discount, insurance companies aren’t that generous.